MarkR-Dev/node-basic-info/README.md

 # node-basic-info

-A basic site to practice node.js concepts
+A basic site to practice vanilla node.js server concepts

+- Setting up a server
+- Setting up file paths
+- Using fs module to read a file
+- Dynamically sending html files as responses back to the browser